-3.9 Ofcom considers that on the basis of cost causality bad debt is most appropriately attributed to the narrowband interconnection services themselves as opposed to PPP.
-BT has not included bad debt in the charge since 2002/03 and Ofcom considers that this should continue to be the case.
-However, bad debt for PPP itself should be included.
+3.9 Ofcom concludes that, on the basis of cost causality, bad debt in respect of narrowband interconnection services is most appropriately attributed to the services themselves as opposed to consolidated attribution to PPP.
+BT's cost attribution methodology has not included bad debt for these services in PPP since 2002/03 and Ofcom considers that this should continue to be the case.
+However, bad debt relating specifically to the provision of PPP should be included.

-Direct market expenditure
+Direct marketing expenditure

-3.10 There should not be any direct marketing spend for narrowband interconnection services as these products are not actively promoted by BT.
-Ofcom considers that direct marketing expenditure should be excluded from PPP as, in particular, this will ensure that any direct marketing spend for broadband services is excluded.
+3.10 There should not be any direct marketing spend for narrowband interconnection services as they are not actively promoted by BT.
+Ofcom concludes that direct marketing expenditure should be excluded from PPP as, in particular, this will ensure that any direct marketing spend for broadband services is excluded.